-A practical foreign exchange and currency guide on sending money and travel to Japan
+A practical foreign exchange and currency guide to Japan

 Though very expensive, Japan is one of the most amazing, beautiful, and friendly countries in the world.
 Japan is a high-tech world mixed with the politeness and respect of their past.
 It has all the benefits of a high tech country mixed with a lovely sense of the old.
 Japan has fantastic food, beautiful temples and shrines, zen gardens, national parks, and a culture with a long and rich history.
 It’s a wonderful place and, while it may be an expensive country to visit.